ManishBadgotra/Golang-tutorials/ifElse/README.md

         -loginChecker.go:
             It takes email and password and checks if both are same and returns the output.
         -leapYearChecker.go:
-            Validates if the given number is leap year or not according to Gordian calender
+            Validates if the given number is leap year or not according to Gregorian calender

 Resources: